maxenlee/DataScienceToolBox/README.md

-How to Import to python
+How to Import to Python
 ```
 !git clone https://github.com/maxenlee/DataScienceToolBox
 ```